 - Five times as many males as females are diagnosed with autism

-- World Autism Awareness week was 1 to 7 April 2019
+- World Autism Awareness week will be 30 March - 5 April 2020

 - Asperger’s syndrome is an autistic spectrum diagnosis